SethTheDev/SethTheDev/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Stealth: Ground Zero, moonClient and Duck Simulator
+- 🔭 I’m currently working on Roam, Iosif and Flop
 - 🌱 I’m currently learning C++
 - 🤔 I’m looking for help with C++
 - 💬 Ask me about the programming languages I know